 Your benefits may increase when you work:

 As long as you continue to work, even if you are receiving benefits, you will continue to pay Social Security taxes on your earnings.
 However, we will check your record every year to see whether the additional earnings you had will increase your monthly benefit.
 If there is an increase, we will send you a letter telling you of your new benefit amount.

 When you’re ready to apply for retirement benefits, use our online retirement application, the quickest, easiest, and most convenient way to apply.

 If you need to report a change in your earnings after you begin receiving benefits:

 If you receive benefits and are under full retirement age and you think your earnings will be different than what you originally told us, let us know right away.
 You cannot report a change of earnings online.
-Please call us at 1-800-772-1213 (TTY 1-800-325-0778) between 8 am to 5:30 pm, Monday through Friday, or contact your local Social Security office.
+Please call us at 1-800-772-1213 (TTY 1-800-325-0778), 8:00 am – 7:00 pm, Monday through Friday, or contact your local Social Security office.